YitengDang/MultiCellSim/README.md

 More information on the model and research can be found [here](http://youklab.org/research.html).
 The papers in which the model was first published and further developed are:
 *  T. Maire and H. Youk.
 [Molecular-level tuning of cellular autonomy controls collective behaviors of cell populations](http://www.youklab.org/papers/CellSystems2015_Maire.pdf).
 Cell Systems 1, 349–360 (2015).
 * E. P. Olimpio*, Y. Dang*, and H. Youk.
 [Statistical dynamics of spatial-order formation by communicating cells](http://www.youklab.org/papers/iScience2018_Olimpio_Dang.pdf). iScience 2: 27-40 (2018).
+* Y. Dang, D. Grundel and H. Youk, Cellular Dialogues that enable self-organization of dynamic spatial patterns, Manuscript in preparation (2019)

-**For additional information, troubleshooting and a project plan please refer to the [Wiki page](https://github.com/YitengD/Multicellularity/wiki).**
+** Additional information with plans and idea for this project can be found on the [Wiki page](https://github.com/YitengD/Multicellularity/wiki).**

 <p align="center">
   <img src="https://raw.githubusercontent.com/YitengDang/Multicellularity-app/master/screenshots/2-model_72dpi.png" width="600" alt="model overview">